 Many digital tools are free to use their basic features.
 That makes it easier to give something a try and then let it go if it’s not a good fit.

 Slack is a team communication software as a service (SAAS) that is as easy to use as most instant messaging- but better.

 Move Digital was an early adopter of Slack.
-We use it as a way to eliminate unnecessary emails and provide easy link and file sharing.
+We use it as a way to eliminate unnecessary emails and provide an easy link and file sharing.
 Because you can try Slack for free (unlimited!), there was no risk involved in giving it a try.
-It works for us, but if it wasn’t a good fit… there was no contract to cancel and it didn’t impact the budget.
+It works for us, but if it wasn’t a good fit… there was no contract to cancel, and it didn’t impact the budget.